 -

 Context is Key: Always consider the context when choosing a positive adjective.
-The same word can have different connotations depending on the situation.
+On top of that, the same word can have different connotations depending on the situation.
 Choose words that are appropriate for the audience and the occasion.

 FAQ